 Key trials underway at the moment in the UK and across the world:

-FOCUS - gene therapy for dry AMD
+FOCUS, HORIZON and EXPLORE - gene therapy for dry AMD

 PINNACLE - improving our understanding of AMD progression